tisa2002/Movie_Recommendation_System/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ### Acknowledgments
-This project is inspired by the MovieLens dataset.
+This project is inspired by the TMDB movie and credits dataset.
 Thanks to Streamlit for making interactive web apps easy to build.